Gian518/podcaster-bot/README.md

 ### Run the bot

 For production use, you have to run `build > index.js` with a process manager like [pm2](https://pm2.keymetrics.io/).
-Remember that you can always copy your `build` folder and place it everywhere in your server/container.
-You don't need the entire project to run the bot in production.

 ## The T library